CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-8--Sets-and-Higher-Types.lagda.md

 ## Hedberg's Theorem

-There's a very slick criterion for when a type is a set: Hedberg's Theorem, which states that any type with *decidable equality* is a set.
+There's a very slick criterion for when a type is a set: Hedberg's Theorem.
+Recall the notion of decidable type from the end of Lecture 1-5.
+A type `A` is decidable when we have an inhabitant of `A ⊎ ¬ A`, which we packaged into the ``Dec`` inductive type.

+Hedberg's Theorem states that any type with *decidable equality* is a set.
 A type has decidable equality whenever the type of paths between any two points is decidable: